sroehling/FutureBudget/Retirement Simulator/exampleRetirement.md

 ## Retirement Examples

-### Choosing an Expected Retirement Date
+### Expected Retirement Date

 Creating a
 a [milestone date][milestone] named "Expected Retirement" is suggested.
-Multiple inputs can then select this same milestone date as a stop date, such as employment income or employment related expenses.
+Multiple inputs can then select this same milestone date as a stop date, such as [employment income][employmentIncomeExample] or employment related expenses.
 If the expected retirement date changes, all the inputs which have selected this milestone will also change.

 To setup the milestone, a retirement related input should first be selected.
 For example, the __Stop Date__ for income would be changed to reflect the expected retirement date, as follows: